YongHeng0430/NG-GL4ES/README.md

 Features
 ====

-1. Almost Be able to run Minecraft [Sodium](https://github.com/CaffeineMC/sodium) mod;
+1. Be able to run Minecraft [Sodium](https://github.com/CaffeineMC/sodium) mod;

-2. Be able to render a few minecraft shaders;
+2. Be able to render some minecraft shaders;

 3. Be able to run Minecraft in high version(like Minecraft 1.21.4).